Blotch3D/Blotch3D/README.md

 The Setup, FrameProc, and FrameDraw override methods are called by the 3D thread as follows:

-The Setup method is called by the 3D thread once at the beginning of instantiation of the BlWindow3D-derived object.
-You might put time-consuming initialization of persistent things in there like loading of persistent content (sprite models, fonts, etc.), creation of persistent BlSprites, etc.
+The Setup method is called by the 3D thread exactly once at the beginning of instantiation of the BlWindow3D-derived object.
+You might put time-consuming initialization of persistent things in there like loading of persistent content (sprite models, fonts, BlSprites, etc.).

 The FrameProc method is called by the 3D thread once per frame.
 For single-threaded applications this is typically where the bulk of